beck24/gregkeller/content/collections/pages/key-issues.md

                 content:
                   -
                     type: text
-                    text: 'Support a focus on the use of District CUPE workers for all maintenance tasks' -
+                    text: 'Support a focus on the use of District CUPE workers for all maintenance tasks,' -
             type: list_item
             content: